List of South Africa national cricket captains: Women's Twenty20 Internationals

 This is a list of cricketers who have captained the South African women's cricket team for at least one Women's Twenty20 International.
 It is complete up to the sixth T20I against India on 4 October 2019.

 Youth cricket

 Test match captains

 This is a list of cricketers who have captained the South African U-19 cricket team for at least one under-19 Test match.
-The table of results is complete to the away second Test against England in August 2014.
+The table of results is complete to the away second Test against India in February 2019.
 Where a player has a dagger (†) next to a Test match series in which he captained at least one Test, that denotes that player was captain for a minor proportion in a series.

 Youth One-day International captains

 This is a list of cricketers who have captained the South African Under-19 cricket team for at least one Under-19 One Day International.
-The table of results is complete up to the conclusion of the 2016 Under-19 Cricket World Cup in February 2016.
+The table of results is complete up to the conclusion of the away fifth ODI against Bangladesh in July 2023.